SpikeHimself/XPortal/README.md

 ## Bugs, Issues, Feature Requests

 To report problems or provide feedback, please use the project's [GitHub Issues page](https://github.com/SpikeHimself/XPortal/issues).
-If you are experiencing a bug, please include the BepinEx output log and provide as many details as possible.
+If you are experiencing a bug, please include the BepInEx output log and provide as many details as possible.

 ## Contributing